No More PowerPoint...

 Today's technology tools can provide teachers with the ability to give their students choices when assigning projects.
 Every student may not have the same apps as their classmates, so instead of requiring the students to use a particular app or website, why not give them a choice?
 You will find that student engagement and creativity will increase when students are given the freedom to use different tools to deliver content.

-Here are two examples of a project about President John F. Kennedy.
+Here are two examples of a project about Walt Disney.
 The examples contain the same content, however, the information is presented in a different format in each project.

 Examples of assignments that give students choices: